CartoDB/documentation/app/content/get-started.md

 {{%sideImage image="/img/get-started/dashboard.png" alt="Dasbhoard"%}}
 ##### Workspace

-Connect to multiple data sources, including local or remote files, cloud data warehouses, and BI solutions.
+Connect to multiple cloud data warehouses and explore your geospatial data.
 Seamlessly access a wealth of vetted datasets to enhance your geospatial analysis.

 {{<link href="https://carto.com/signup" target="_blank">}}
   Login or create an account